valerio65xz/ms-365-mcp-server/README.md

 Both methods will trigger the device code flow authentication.
 You'll see instructions in the terminal about how to complete the authentication in your browser.

-You can verify your authentication is working with the `--test-login` flag:
+You can verify your authentication is working with the `--test-login` flag, which will check if your token can successfully fetch user data from Microsoft Graph API:

 ```bash
 npx @softeria/ms-365-mcp-server --test-login